BMS109 - Laboratory Skills in Biomedical Science Theme

 These sessions aim to provide students with training in basic laboratory-based analytical skills, and to improve their abilities in written and oral presentation.

-The practicals will consist of laboratory practicals and review sessions designed to provide the following content: use of light microscopes, principles of histology; use of pipettes and balances; principles of basic chemistry such as pH, molarity, osmolarity; use of simple spectrophotometry and chromatography for protein and enzyme assays; principles of restriction analysis cell fractionation via centrifugation.
+The practicals will consist of laboratory practicals and review sessions designed to provide the following content: use of light microscopes, principles of histology; use of pipettes and balances; principles of basic chemistry such as pH, molarity, osmolarity; use of simple spectrophotometry for protein and enzyme assays; principles of restriction analysis; cell fractionation using centrifugation; experimental design; working with animal models; scientific observation.
 We will also cover simple statistical principles and tests by their application to specimen data and experimental results.
-Sessions focussing on presentation skills will take place in smaller groups with the students´ academic tutor.
+Sessions focussing on presentation skills and other transferable skills will take place in smaller groups with the students´ academic tutor.

 At the end of the module students should be able to:

 - Correctly set up and use standard light microscopes

 - Use relevant laboratory equipment accurately to prepare solutions of the correct pH, concentration and osmolarity.